Compusa/MessageBoard/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![](https://github.com/Compusa/MessageBoard/workflows/ASP.NET%20Core%20CI/badge.svg)

 RESTful API to serve as the backend for a public message board.

-dotnet dev-certs https --trust
+This the very first draft of the message board, and there is still much left to do, improve or consider such as:

+* Docker support
+* Pagination
+* HATEOAS
+* Nullable reference types
+* Use authentication instead of passing around a clientId
+* Better test coverage and integration tests
+* FluentValidation for commands
+* Logging and error handling
+* Richer and more robust DDD implementation